shadow578/Project-Padoru/README.md

 # A Image I Created Is Listed In This Collection, But I'm Not Named As Creator
 Images in this repository are collected from the internet.
 Tracking each image back to the original author is (almost) impossible.
-If you want to be mentioned as creator of a image, please contact me (e.g. by opening a Issue) stating
+If you want to be mentioned as creator of a image, please contact me by [opening a Issue](https://github.com/shadow578/Padoru-Padoru/issues/new?assignees=&labels=change&template=change-request.md&title=%5BCHANGE%5D) stating
 * The affected Image(s)
 * The Name you want to be used as Creator Name
 * (If possible) a link to the original post of the image I'll then change the Creator information as soon as I can.

 # A Image I Created Is In This Collection And I Dont Like That
 Thats sad to hear.
-If you want your Image to be remove, please contact me (e.g. by opening a Issue) and I'll remove the Image as soon as I can.
+If you want your Image to be remove, please contact me by [opening a Issue](https://github.com/shadow578/Padoru-Padoru/issues/new?assignees=&labels=remove&template=removal-request.md&title=%5BREMOVAL%5D) and I'll remove the Image as soon as I can.

+Please keep in mind that removing the Image may take some time.